Why I love/hate France

 Tuesday, 11 July 2006

+Made sure I had a shave this morning.
+Didn't want to give the podium girls a scratch on the cheek when I collect the kisses that accompany my victory.
+Off to the final.
+We had late starts - just perfect for the heat.
 The area was really fun and technically difficult - first 13 controls were in super-detail.
 Got through them OK and was going OK until the tuna sandwich I had for lunch decided to make a comeback.
 Felt terrible for a few legs, eventually had a spew and felt better but it was all over by then.
 Ended up 29th which wasn't too bad I suppose, and a few places better than Italy 2 years ago.
 Still, would have liked a few places lower.
 Blair was 22nd, Eckmo 15th and Eddie (who claims to do no training) 5th.
 Nice work.
+I asked Blair what time the trains went to Vienna tomorrow.
+Off the top of his head he listed the first 5 passenger trains and their destination stations, the first goods train, the type of product it was carrying (tinned vegetables) and the name of the train driver's cat (Kurt).
+He's that good.

 Day 8 - Vienna